Onboarding is the process of introducing new customers to your platform. Traditionally they feel like signboards at a Walmart or a Best Buy.

 You can simply go for Loom or go for something we prefer like After Effects or Camtasia.

-After a few revisions you will reach a video you love (we know it never happens but we hope you do).
+After a few revisions, you will reach a video you love (we know it never happens but we hope you do).

+You need to host it on a platform like Wistia, Youtube, or Vimeo.
 We personally prefer Vimeo because of the collaborative capabilities it gives us.

-Not only can you review it, you can also choose how it will look when it is embedded at your desired location.
+Not only can you review it, but you can also choose how it will look when it is embedded at your desired location.

 Now leverage data.
-See where the drop-off points are, see which video is being viewed the most, see what people are trying to look for.
+See where the drop-off points are, see which video is being viewed the most, and see what people are trying to look for.
 Use all of this and make your videos even better.